kietnaptit/metasploitable3forvmware/README.md

 - First, you create a Vitural Machine as regularly
 - On the Select A Disk step.
 Choose Use and existing vitural Disk
 - Click Browse and navigate to the .vmdk you have extracted
-- Complete the wizard and start a Vitural Machine
+- Complete the wizard and start the Vitural Machine
 # Vulnerabilities
 <a href="https://github.com/rapid7/metasploitable3/wiki/Vulnerabilities">See the wiki page</a>
 # Download